Customizing compliance results

 - Click Select File and locate the file for the custom check.

-- Click Save.
+- Click Create.
 Your custom check will now show under Custom Checks and be available in the Custom Checks section of the page when you create a new Configuration Compliance report.

 The result of a custom check is indicated by the last line of output from the custom check.
 This value should appear on a line by itself after all other output and should return one of the following results:

 |error||Compliance evaluation could not be completed; therefore, the status of the endpoint(s) compliance has not been confirmed.|